abhishekkant/tour-of-heroes-migration/migration.md

 import { AppRoutingModule } from './app-routing.module.tns';

-import { HttpClientInMemoryWebApiModule } from '../../node_modules/angular-in-memory-web-api';
+import { HttpClientInMemoryWebApiModule } from 'angular-in-memory-web-api';
 import { InMemoryDataService } from './in-memory-data.service';
 ...